N. Korea fails in attempted missile launch

 TOKYO/SEOUL, March 22, Kyodo

-North Korea attempted to launch a missile on Wednesday morning but failed, according to authorities in several countries including South Korea and the United States.
+North Korea failed in its attempt to launch a missile on Wednesday morning, the U.S. military said, amid heightened tensions in the Asia-Pacific region following Pyongyang's test-firing of ballistic missiles earlier this month.

-The South Korean Defense Ministry said North Korea appeared to have unsuccessfully tried to launch one missile, adding that it is still determining the type.
+The military said it had detected a launch attempt near Wonsan in eastern North Korea around 7:49 a.m. but the missile exploded seconds afterward.
+A U.S. Pacific Command spokesman said the missile was fired in the vicinity of Kalma.

-A U.S. Pacific Command spokesman said the U.S. military detected a launch attempt, with the missile appearing to have exploded seconds after launch.
+The South Korean Defense Ministry said it was still determining what type of missile was launched.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.